The Pontryagin Class for Pre-Courant Algebroids: Pre-Courant algebroids

-the {\bf Jacobiator} of the pre-Courant algebroid structure.
+which is called the {\bf Jacobiator} of the pre-Courant algebroid structure.
 So far some special cases for the Jacobiator were studied more or less. $J = 0$ is just a Courant algebroid \cite{lwx,Roytenbergthesis}.
 If there is a closed 4-form $H\in\Omega^4(M)$ such that

-one gets a twisted Courant algebroid by a closed 4-form, which arise naturally from the study of three dimensional sigma models with Wess-Zumino term (\cite{4form}, \cite{Leibniz2}).
+one gets a twisted Courant algebroid by a closed 4-form $H$, which arise naturally from the study of three dimensional sigma models with Wess-Zumino term (\cite{4form}, \cite{Leibniz2}).

-For a Courant vector bundle, one can define a differential operator:
+For a Courant vector bundle, one can define a differential operator: Then (ii) in Definition \ref{defi:preCA} is equivalent to